gephi/gephi-lite/README.md

 ## Deploy the application

+To allow users to synchronize their data with GitHub, Gephi Lite needs a reverse proxy to avoid CORS issues.
+When working locally in development, [we use `http-proxy-middleware`](https://github.com/gephi/gephi-lite/blob/main/src/setupProxy.js) to make that work.

-To deploy the application, you need to build it, by following those steps :
+To deploy the application, you need to define the env variable `REACT_APP_GITHUB_PROXY` before building it, by following those steps:

 ```
 $> REACT_APP_GITHUB_PROXY=mydomain.for.github.auth.proxy.com